-Pre Calculus Algebra and Trigonometry 4 hrs.
-This course covers functions, logarithms and exponential, trigonometric functions and inverse trigonometric functions, trigonometric identities and equations, vectors, complex numbers, polar coordinates, systems of linear and quadratic equations/inequalities and the binomial theorem.
-MTH 115 is an intensive pre-calculus preparatory course designed for students in science, technology, engineering, and mathematics (STEM) degree programs where MTH 125, Calculus I, is the initial course of their degree program. - MTH 120 (Formerly MTH 130) Calculus and Its Applications 3 hrs.
+- MTH 120 (Formerly MTH 130) Calculus and Its Applications 3 hrs.
 A broad overview of calculus taken primarily by students majoring in commerce and business.
 The course includes differentiation and integration of algebraic, exponential, and logarithmic functions and applications to business and economics.
-The course also includes functions of several variables, partial derivatives with applications, LaGrange multipliers, L'Hopital's rule, multiple integration with applications.
+The course also includes functions of several variables, partial derivatives with applications, LaGrange multipliers, L'Hopital's rule, and multiple integration with applications.
 This course does not substitute for MTH 125 or MTH 126.
 Prerequisite: MTH 112 (Offered Fall, Spring, Summer) - MTH 125 (Formerly MTH 171) Calculus I 4 hrs.
 Limits; derivatives of algebraic, trigonometric, exponential, and logarithmic functions; applications of the derivative; differentials; maximum and minimum problems; curve sketching using calculus; and the definite integral and its applications to area.
 This is the first of three courses in the basic calculus sequence taken primarily by students in science, engineering and mathematics.
 Prerequisite: MTH 113 or satisfactory placement test scores.
 (Offered Fall, Spring, Summer) - MTH 126 (Formerly MTH 172) Calculus II 4 hrs.
 Applications of integration including volume, arc length and work; techniques of integration; infinite series; polar coordinates and polar graphs; vectors in the plane and in space, parametric equations; curves in the plane and in space; and lines and planes in space.
 This is the second of three courses in the basic calculus sequence.
 Prerequisite: MTH 125 or MTH 145 (Offered Fall, Spring, Summer) - MTH 145 (Formerly MTH 171H) Honors Calculus I 4 hrs.
 The content of MTH 125 at an accelerated pace including a major application project.
 This course covers limits; derivatives of algebraic, trigonometric, exponential, and logarithmic functions; applications of the derivative; differentials; maximum and minimum problems; curve sketching using calculus; and the definite integral and its applications to area.
 Prerequisite: MTH 113 or satisfactory placement test scores (Offered Fall) - MTH 146 (Formerly MTH 172H) Honors Calculus II 4 hrs.
-Contents of MTH 126 at an accelerated pace including a major application project.
+Content of MTH 126 at an accelerated pace including a major application project.
 This course covers applications of integration including volume, arc length, and work; techniques of integration; infinite series; polar coordinates and polar graphs; vectors; parametric equations; curves in the plane and in space; and lines and planes in space.
-Prerequisite: MTH 125 or MTH 145 (Offered Spring) - MTH 227 (Formerly MTH 201) Calculus III 4 hrs.
+Prerequisite: MTH 125 or MTH 145 (Offered Spring) - MTH 200 Mathematical Computations 1 hr.
+A comprehensive study of the interrelation of topics from Pre-Calculus Algebra and Trigonometry, Calculus I and II, and Linear Algebra.
+This course may not be used as a designated Mathematics elective in any degree program; however it may be used to fulfill, in part, elective credits (free electives) required in degree programs in the Department of Mathematics. - MTH 227 (Formerly MTH 201) Calculus III 4 hrs.
 Vector-valued functions; functions of several variables, partial derivatives and their applications; quadric surfaces, multiple integration, and vector calculus, including line and surface integrals; curl and divergence, Green's Theorem, and Stoke's Theorem.
 This is the third of three courses in the basic calculus sequence.
 Prerequisite: MTH 126 or MTH 146.
 (Offered Fall, Spring, Summer) - MTH 237 (Formerly MTH 203) Introduction to Linear Algebra 3 hrs.
-Introduction to theory of matrices, determinants, methods of solving the linear system $\mathbf{A}\mathbf{x} = \mathbf{b}$ via Gaussian elimination, Gauss-Jordan elimination, eigenvalues and eigenvectors, diagonalization of matrices, real vector spaces, bases and dimension, linear transformations and inner product spaces.
+Introduction to theory of matrices, determinants, methods of solving the linear system Ax = b via Gaussian elimination, Gauss-Jordan elimination, eigenvalues and eigenvectors, diagonalization of matrices, real vector spaces, bases and dimension, linear transformations and inner product spaces.
 Additional topics may include quadratic forms and applications of matrix theory in solving differential equations.
 Prerequisites: MTH 126 or MTH 146.
 (Offered Fall, Spring, Summer)